What's new in version 2006 of Configuration Manager current branch

 Use the Company Portal app on co-managed devices

-The Company Portal is now the cross-platform app portal experience for Microsoft Endpoint Manager.
-By configuring co-managed devices to also use the Company Portal, you can provide a consistent user experience on all devices.
+The Company Portal app is now the cross-platform app portal experience for the Microsoft Intune family of products.
+By configuring co-managed devices to also use the Company Portal app, you can provide a consistent user experience on all devices.

 For more information, see Use the Company Portal app on co-managed devices.